ARM-software/vscode-embedded-debug/README.md

 1. Select **Run** > **Start Debugging**.

+1. If you are using a device with multiple cores, you must select the appropriate processor for your project in the **Select a processor** drop-down list that displays at the top of the window.

    The **Run and Debug** view displays and the debug session starts.
 The debugger stops at the function "main" of your project.

 1. Check the **Debug Console** to see the debugging output.